Anna-code17/ssa_project/documents/System_test.md

 **Acceptance Criteria:**

-1. Saving stores grid configuration, entities, active policy and city metrics.
+1. Saving the grid configuration, entities, active policy and city metrics to a file.
-2. Loading restores exactly the previously saved state.
+2. Loading a file must restore exactly the previously saved state.
 3. After loading, the simulation must continue correctly.

 **Esito:** OK